ryan-p-randall/ryan-p-randall.github.io/_pages/reading.md

 featured_pages: true
 ---

-I've occasionally used BookWyrm, Goodreads, or similar sites for sharing what I'm reading.

-Now, I track this here.
-I often read multiple books and articles in parallel, and I annotate my progress here.
+I occasionally use [BookWyrm](https://bookwyrm.social/user/foureyedsoul) for sharing what I'm reading, and I love the interactions on there.
+(This "part of a larger community" feeling is what I've loved about our reading sites like GoodReads in the past as well.)

+Simultaneously, I'm most reliable about tracking my reading here—and I'm still aiming to write more posts that link to these notes, somewhat like Mandy Brown does in her [A Working Library](https://aworkinglibrary.com/) site.

+As you'll notice, I often read works in parallel.
+For the next couple years, I'll also be heavily prioritizing the things on my Ph.D. exam reading lists.

 ## Currently Reading